 6) Headband Buff

 Folded into thirds, the headband Buff is a good option when you don’t want a full Buff beanie on but still want some protection over your ears.
+It’s also good for those with long hair to help keep it from falling into your face.

 7) Buff bandana

 Wearing a Buff bandana works well under a cycling helmet, and the ingenious and simple twist can be adjusted to fit.
+Create the twist as follows:

 8) Buff beanie hat